 By now, you should have enough information to determine:

 - Whether this lead fits your ideal customer profile

-- Some of the main challenges they may be facing
+- The main challenges they face

 - Specific industry-related needs they may have